jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2015-02-01-tree-based-methods-1/index.md

 featured: false
 comment: true
 toc: true
-reward: false
-pinned: false
-carousel: false
-featuredImage: false
 series:
   - Tree Based Methods in R
 categories:
   - Data Analysis
 tags:
   - R
-authors:
-  - JaehyeonKim
-images: []
-description: Part I of tree based methods in R series.
-Classification analysis is performed using the caret package.
+description: Fit a CART classification model on the ISLR Carseats data with the rpart package in R, and tune the pruning parameter with the caret package.
 ---

 * [Part I](#) (this post)